LoopKit/loopdocs/docs/nightscout/ifttt.md

 <img src="../img/IFTTT_signup.png" width="550">
 </p>

-* Login to your IFTTT.com account and select the "New Applet" button.
+* Login to your IFTTT.com account and select click [this link](https://ifttt.com/create) to get to the page for creating your first "New Applet".
+(You can also get to this Applet creation page by selecting your Account icon in the upper right of the IFTTT website, then clicking on "My Applets", then "Get More", then finally scroll down a bit and there's a ridiculously hidden button about a third fo the way down the page that says "Create your own"...it is insane how hard that button is to find now.)

 <p align="center">
 <img src="../img/IFTTT_newapplet.png" width="550">
 </p>

-* In the screen that appears, click on the blue "+this" part of the screen
+* In the screen that appears, click on the black "+this" part of the screen

 <p align="center">
 <img src="../img/IFTTT_this.png" width="550">